Bandwing

 These grasshoppers often have colorful hindwings that may be yellow or red and edged with black.
 Others have black hindwings with pale edges, and a few species (including the most economically important ones) have clear hindwings.
 The arolium is extremely small or absent.
+Many species engage in crepitation, producing crackling sounds with their wings while in flight.

 Defense

 When bandwings feel safe, they appear drab.
 When they feel threatened, they leap out to reveal bold and bright colors.
 Some predators might even mistake the blue-winged grasshopper for a butterfly.
 But when the predator looks for the grasshopper, it is hiding in the grass.
 Bandwings continue this process if the predator tries to attack them.

 Tribes and genera

 The Orthoptera Species File lists the following: